johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 >>>
 ```

 Run the `sleepy` program from the shell.
-Please note that becase the shell no longer calls `wait()`, the output and input prompts may not follow the program flow from the source files due to context switching.
-If at any point after running a program you are greeted with blank line with a flashing cursor, hit `enter` or `return`.
-This causes the shell to read in an empty line, ignores it, and reprompts with `>>>`.
+Please note that because the shell no longer calls `wait()`, the output and input prompts may not follow the program flow from the source files due to context switching.
+If at any point after running a program you are greeted with a blank line with a flashing cursor, hit `enter` or `return`.
+This causes the shell to read in an empty line, ignores it, and prompts with `>>>`.
 ```
 johnny@dev-vm:~/Desktop/unix-shell$ ./shell
 >>> progs/sleepy 3